 It’s certainly no surprise to you that these foods are on the “bad for you” list.
 But now, you’ve got more incentive to avoid them knowing they can increase your heart disease risk by 46 percent, right?

 On the other hand, the researchers say that consuming foods with higher levels of antioxidants and fiber could help combat the inflammation that starts the cascade into heart disease.
-Foods on the green light list are:
+Here’s where to find those nutrients:

 You may have read my colleague’s post on how omega-3s were shown to help heart attack survivors come out on top.
-If not, it’s a fast two- minute read that details how ALA (plant-sourced omega-3) and EPA (omega-3s from fish) are a complementary heart-protective combination because EPA is associated with lower risk of hospital readmission and ALA is associated with lower risk of death.
+If not, it’s a fast two-minute read that details how ALA (plant-sourced omega-3) and EPA (omega-3s from fish) are a complementary heart-protective combination.
+EPA is associated with lower risk of hospital readmission and ALA is associated with lower risk of death.

 Leading Causes of Death — CDC